crwainstock/mvp/README.md

 ADD CONSTRAINT unique_bookid UNIQUE KEY(bookId);
 ```

-- If this doesn't work for some reason, you could also create a table manually in the MySQL CLI using the following commands:
+- IF THIS DOESN'T WORK for some reason, you could also create a table manually in the MySQL CLI using the following commands:

 To create the mylibrary table: